future-challenger/petshop/README.md

 ##Let's Ghostify this site
 Petshop server is now in typical `MVC` pattern.
 But it is now well refined.
 Ghost is one of the best sites based on `Express`, so let's see what we can do with it.
 ### What now Petshop look like
+It's `MVC` text book.
+Models are all in *models* folder, Controllers are all in *controllers* folder.
+There's no view, because this is a API server.

+Then all stuff are all put together in *server.js* file to get every thing works.
+Although there's not much "requirement" to deal with, *server.js* already included lots of code in it.

 ### Ghostify petshop
 First, let's move the **routes** thing from *server.js* to *server/controllers/index.js* file.
 Of course first to create this file.